San Antonio: Ozone History

 On December 9, 2002, the Alamo Area Council of Governments , a stakeholder group for the San Antonio area, signed an Early Action Compact (EAC).
 On March 31, 2004, a final EAC plan was submitted to the TCEQ for incorporation into the state implementation plan (SIP).

 On April 2, 2008, the EPA issued final action to designate 13 EAC areas (including San Antonio) attainment for the 1997 eight-hour ozone standard, as they met all milestones of the EAC program and demonstrated attainment of the standard by December 31, 2007.
-The effective date of this final action is April 15, 2008.
+The effective date of this final action was April 15, 2008.
 Additionally, the EPA stated that the one-hour ozone standard for each of the 13 EAC areas would be revoked one year after the effective date of their attainment designation.
 The San Antonio area attainment designation for the 1997 eight-hour ozone standard meant that there were no further SIP requirements for the standard as long as the area continued to monitor attainment.
 The 1997 eight-hour ozone standard was revoked effective April 6, 2015.

 Comprehensive History of the Texas SIP